sara-sabr/ITStrategy/_pages/en/software-assessment-sharing-pilot.md

 The Open Government teams at TBS reached out to invite us to the Open Government Working Group to present the pilot.
 The team working on the Data Strategy Renewal (also at TBS) offered to feature the pilot in a "vignette".

-There were many comments that this is a very good idea, congratulating us on the initiave, hoping more departments got on board and forwarding this to there collegues.
+There were many comments that this is a very good idea, congratulating us on the initiative, hoping more departments got on board and forwarding this to there colleagues.

-Something that came up alot is that most departments don't have the same software assessment teams that ESDC has (architecture, accessibility, security and privacy), with diferent teams responsible for diferent parts of the assessments and intake process.
+Most departments don't have the same software assessment teams that ESDC has (architecture, accessibility, security and privacy), with different teams responsible for different parts of the assessments and intake process.
-Usually all assessments will be done by small cross functionnal teams, that would really benefit from being able to refernece assessments done by larger departments with dedicated or specilized teams.
+Usually all assessments will be done by small cross functional teams, that would really benefit from being able to reference assessments done by larger departments with dedicated or specialized teams.

 We also got many questions about specific software to see if others had assessed it and how its being used in other departments.
 We tried to get the answers from the teams at ESDC or start the conversation on Teams on GCxchange.